brotatotes/bht-automation/bht gen 3/Revelation/Chapter 16/Revelation 16 20 bht.md

 # Revelation 16:20 Commentary Help Text

 ## BHT:
-In this verse, the description of the final judgment is portrayed with tremendous intensity.
-The language used parallels the scene in another Scripture, depicting the removal of mountains from their places.
-This signifies the eradication of wicked powers, not only restricted to islands but extending to the mainland as well.
-Although the magnitude of this judgment may give the impression of the end of the world, it is essential to recognize that it symbolizes a critical turning point rather than the ultimate conclusion.
+In the final and decisive judgment, the earth will witness a tremendous upheaval, as the mountains are nowhere to be found and hailstones of immense weight fall upon it.
+Astonishingly, despite the severity of these divine judgments, humanity, instead of repenting, chooses to blaspheme God and remains stubbornly unrepentant.
+This parallel description of the last judgment depicts the complete eradication of all evil forces, both on islands and the mainland, suggesting the dissolution and plundering of monasteries.
+Ultimately, this cataclysm brings about a new world order, free from sea and mountains, displaying the earth-shaking power of God's judgment.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The expression is far stronger than this: amounting to that in ch, vi.
-14, that every mountain was removed out of its place and was looked for in vain."
+1. "not as A. V., 'the mountains were not found,' The expression is far stronger than this: amounting to that in ch, vi.
+14, that every mountain was removed out of its place and was looked for in vain"
-2. "Mankind in general,—not those who were struck by the hailstones, who would instantly die,—so far from repenting at this great and final judgment of God, blasphemed him and were impenitent."
+2. "i. e. having each hail stone of that weight.
+Diodorus Siculus speaks of hailstones of a mina each in weight as being enormous: and the talent contained sixty minæ."
-3. "The issue is different from that in ch, xi, 13, where the remnant feared, and gave glory to God."
+3. "mankind in general,—not those who were struck by the hailstones, who would instantly die,—so far from repenting at this great and final judgment of God, blasphemed him and were impenitent."

 ### Jamieson-Fausset-Brown:
 1. 20.
 Plainly parallel to :-, and by anticipation descriptive of the last judgment.